Kitware/CMake/Help/command/execute_process.rst

  the child processes.

 ``TIMEOUT``
- The child processes will be terminated if they do not finish in the specified number of seconds (fractions are allowed).
+ After the specified number of seconds (fractions allowed), all unfinished child processes will be terminated, and the ``RESULT_VARIABLE`` will be set to a string mentioning the "timeout".

 ``RESULT_VARIABLE``
  The variable will be set to contain the result of last child process.